RTP Slots: All You Need to Know in One Place

-If you've been playing slots for any length of time or have just been watching streamer play slots online, you've probably heard the term RTP mentioned more than once.
-Even if you have no idea what it means, it is clear that this elusive RTP is an important factor for slots.
-In this article, we'll explain everything you need to know about this concept, how it is integrated with slots, and how it should influence your decision about what games (not) to play.
+If you've been playing slots for any length of time or have just been watching streamers play online slots, you've probably heard the term RTP mentioned more than once.
+Even if you have no idea what it means, it is clear that this elusive RTP is an important factor for an online slot game.
+In this article, we'll explain everything you need to know about this concept, how it is integrated with slots, and how it can influence your decision about what games (or not) to play.

-RTP stands for Return To Player and it describes the amount a slot pays back to the players over a large number of spins, usually expressed as a percentage.
-For example, a slot with RTP of 97% will give back €97 for every €100 that goes into it.
-So, this piece of information basically explains how much you can expect to lose playing a particular slot game.
+RTP stands for Return To Player and describes the amount a slot pays back to the players over a large number of spins, usually expressed as a percentage.
+For example, when you play high RTP slots with a return percentage of 97%, you'll get €97 for every €100 you put into it.
+So, this piece of information basically explains how much you can expect to lose while playing a particular slot game.

 It is important to understand that this number is calculated based on a huge number of spins, usually millions.
-So, over a short session of a few hundred or a few thousands spins, everything can happen, which is exactly what makes slots exciting.
-A game that would pay back exactly €95 back after 100 spins played at €1 would hardly be entertaining to play.
+So, over a short session of a few hundred or a few thousand spins, anything can happen, which is exactly what makes playing slots exciting.
+A slot game that would pay back exactly €95 after 100 spins played at €1 would hardly be entertaining to play.